 Drug use has numerous direct and indirect effects depending on factors such as the specific drug, how it’s taken, the dosage, and the person’s health.
 Short-term effects can occur even after only one use and often include changes in heart rate and blood pressure.

-Don’t overlook the dangers of substance abuse, whether you’re the user or it’s a loved one who is addicted.
+Don’t overlook the dangers of substance abuse, whether you’re reaching out for help for yourself or a loved one.
 Recovery is a tough journey, and you’ll need all the help you can get.
 Take the first step towards a sober free life, and we’ll help with the rest.
 Contact us at 1.844.768.0169 to learn more.